 The idea grew of offering to others the magical experience of staying in the bush, under canvas, which had until then only been available to the very rich and the likes of Ernest Hemingway, with tailor made mobile camps transported from site to site by innumerable porters and staff.

 In the 1970’s Aris saw the opportunity to open this prolific game region to a wider audience.
 A small lodge had been opened in the distant eastern part of the Mara but the remainder was untouched.
-They explored the northern part of the Masai Mara and found that there was a camping area that had been reserved as the “getaway” for colonial Governors, being in the prime spot on the edge of the Musiara Swamp.
+They explored the northern part of the Masai Mara and found that there was a camping area that had been reserved as the “getaway” for the colonial Governors of Kenya, being in the prime spot on the edge of the Musiara Swamp.
 With the help of Bill Ntimama, a Narok Masai farmer, and with Nick Stobbs as a partner, a lease was obtained over this part of the Mara, with exclusive rights over a large surrounding area.
 With no prior experience in the hotel business or preconceived ideas, the concept was created of a camp with all the atmosphere of a traditional tented camp, bringing the sensations of the bush into close focus.
 This was an entirely new concept and Governors’ Camp was the first permanent tented camp in Africa.

 Trips to the area to start the building were exciting, being made each weekend in a saloon car over long stretches of dusty corrugated roads, setting up a primitive camp and directing a team to clear a small area for the first tent.
 Each weekend they would go and a new tent clearing was made in the dense forest.